Dr. Heather Lapham

 Alumni Hall 107B • (919) 962-3843 • firstname.lastname@example.org

-My earliest research explores some reasons why seventeenth-century Native Americans living in the southern Appalachian Highlands initially participated in the historic deerskin trade.
-Changes in the archaeological record in deer hunting practices, deerskin production activities, and exchange patterns suggest certain Native American communities altered their economic strategies to produce deerskins for commercial trade, transforming sociopolitical systems in the process.
-I continue to pursue my interests in culture contact in a zooarchaeological research project in western North Carolina at the Berry site, the location of Spanish Fort San Juan (AD 1566-1568) and the native town of Joara.
-I am also studying animal economies in southern Mexico, particularly the use and management of animal resources (dogs, turkeys, and rabbits) and production of animal by-products in the Valley of Oaxaca at Classic and Early Postclassic period Zapotec sites including El Palmillo and the Mitla Fortress, among others.
+My earliest research explored how Native American participation in the historic-period deerskin trade initially altered indigenous lifeways in southwestern Virginia.
+Changes in the archaeological record in deer hunting, deerskin production, and exchange suggest certain seventeenth-century native communities altered their economic strategies to produce deerskins for commercial trade, and in the process transformed established sociopolitical systems.
+I continue to pursue my interests in intercultural interactions in a zooarchaeological research project in western North Carolina at the Berry site, the location of Spanish Fort San Juan (AD 1566-1568) and the native town of Joara.
+I am also studying animal economies in southern Mexico, particularly the use and management of animal resources (dogs, turkeys, and rabbits) and production of animal by-products in the Valley of Oaxaca at Classic and Early Postclassic period Zapotec sites, including the Mitla Fortress and El Palmillo, among others.

 To read more about my recent projects, check out the descriptions and links below.
 These studies are funded by the National Science Foundation, National Geographic Society, and other research grants.

 • Joara and Fort San Juan